Our response to COVID-19

 Expansion of telehealth access

 For many Individual and Group Market health plan members, you can access the Virtual Visit benefit offered through one of the UnitedHealthcare preferred telehealth partners.
 Virtual Visits not related to COVID-19 testing will be covered according to your plan benefits.
-If your Virtual Visit is related to COVID-19 testing, your cost-share is $0 through the national public health emergency period2, currently scheduled to end April 20, 2021.
+If your Virtual Visit is related to COVID-19 testing, your cost-share is $0 through the national public health emergency period, currently scheduled to end July 19, 2021.

 For Medicare Advantage and Medicaid members, you can continue to access your existing Virtual Visit benefits offered through one of our preferred telehealth partners without cost-sharing.